Police Performance and Public Perception in Rajasthan, India

 Impact of increasing the duration of job postings: A small reduction in transfers also produced an increase in citizens’ and victims’ satisfaction.
 Stations with a freeze on transfers increased the amount of crime victims who were satisfied with their investigation by 14-29 percentage points.

 These results demonstrate that it is possible, using the correct methods, to affect the public image of the police in a relatively short period of time, using an affordable and easily implementable set of interventions, including training and a freeze on transfer.
-Within Rajasthan, the police have already expanded the training program to 8,000 more officers, and the Government of India is working to scale up reforms further.
+Following the evaluated pilot program, reforms were introduced in Rajasthan to provide training in soft skills—communication, team management, leadership, and other personality development skills—to nearly the entire police force, which numbered some 100,000 officials in 2016.
+For more details, see the Evidence to Policy case study.

 Banerjee, Abhijit, Raghabendra Chattopadhyay, Esther Duflo, Daniel Keniston, and Nina Singh.
-"Improving Police Performance in Rajasthan, India: Experimental Evidence on Incentives, Managerial Autonomy and Training."
-NBER Working Paper No. 17912, November 2014.
+2021.
+"Improving Police Performance in Rajasthan, India: Experimental Evidence on Incentives, Managerial Autonomy, and Training."
+American Economic Journal: Economic Policy, 13 (1): 36-66.